Money Management Methods - Stock Index Money Management Methods

 Risk: Reward Ratio

-Having a high risk : reward ratio will improve your chances of earning more profit when trading the market, e.g. even if your system win ratio is 50 % or even 30 %, you'll still make profits if you have a good risk: reward ratio just as is shown in the illustration below:
+Having a high risk : reward ratio will improve your chances of earning more profit when trading the market, e.g. even if your system win ratio is 50 % or even 30 %, you'll still make profits if you have a good risk: reward ratio just as is shown in the illustration:

 Percentage Risk Method